Main Content

 • Use code debugging capabilities such as breakpoints in MATLAB Editor.

-• Reduce the memory footprint of the masks since the callbacks are stored in a MAT file instead of in the memory.
+• Reduce the memory footprint of the masks since the callbacks are stored in a .m file instead of in memory.

 • Edit the mask callback code using either Mask Editor or MATLAB Editor.